p33r-positron/pjp/README.md

 	}
 	else
 	{
-		console.log("Everything seems to work, welcome to PEP !");
+		console.log("Everything seems to work, welcome to pjp !");
     //I'm bad at writing documentations.
 	}
 });